 Kyle Larson returns to racing in World of Outlaws event

-Back to his beginnings - and arguably the type of racing he's always favored - Larson was one of 24 drivers to advance to the main event.
-He started 18th, one position ahead of brother-in-law and reigning series champion Brad Sweet, and moved to 11th in just five laps.

-Larson slipped to 15th on a restart on the sixth lap of the race, and in a 30-lap event he only had enough time to earn a 10th-place finish.
+Kyle Larson has returned to racing for the first time since he was fired by Chip Ganassi Racing for using a racial slur in an iRacing event last month.

-, winner of the Knoxville Nationals last year, won the Invitational that was held without spectators on the semi-banked 1/2-mile dirt oval located on the Marion County Fairgrounds in Knoxville.
-An anonymous donor added $5,000 to the purse during the main event.
+Larson was one of 48 drivers attempting to make the main event Friday night in the World of Outlaws race at Knoxville Raceway.
+The $10,000-to-win Invitational was held without spectators on the semi-banked 1/2-mile dirt oval located on the Marion County Fairgrounds in Knoxville, Iowa.

-Larson drove a car fielded by Sacramento-based Paul Silva.
-The No. 57

 Also featured on the car was Lucas Oil, which had suspended its relationship with Larson within 24 hours of his iRacing debacle.

 Larson, who is half-Japanese and rose through NASCAR's diversity program, was among the most promising talents in the biggest racing series in the country.
-He was participating in a virtual race for fun after his two kids went to bed when he used a racial slur while addressing his spotter.
+He was participating in a virtual race for fun after his two kids went to bed on Easter and used a racial slur while addressing his spotter.

 The slur was heard on the gaming app Twitch in which players can communicate with one another and fans can follow online.
-Nearly every sponsor dropped him the next day and Ganassi fired him one day after that.
-Matt
+Nearly every sponsor dropped him the next day and Ganassi fired him less than 48 hours later.
+Matt Kenseth has come out of retirement to replace Larson when NASCAR resumes May 17.

-Larson quickly retreated to his home state of California, where his family has a strong network of supporters who have aided Larson's career.
+Larson quickly retreated to home state of California, where the sprint car teams he owns is located and his family has a strong network of supporters who have aided Larson's career.
 He's suspended by NASCAR but completed a sensitivity training course that can lead to his reinstatement.

-Larson's last Outlaws race was in February, but he started 2020 racing on dirt

 He ran just one full season in the Xfinity Series in 2013 before he got a shot that same year in four Cup races.
 He was promoted to a full-time Cup driver the next year at 21-years-old with just over a year of stock car experience.